Class of 2007

 Who Was Your Favorite Faculty or Staff Member?

 This is a very difficult question.
 Although I was an English major, I took marketing and advertising with Dr. Terry Scout.
 His personality and methods for keeping us engaged in the courses really stuck with me.
 I always looked forward to his classes.
 I also worked closely with Dr. Michael Harvey on an independent study project in the business management department, which I think helped me develop writing skills outside of literary analysis.
 But really, who would I be without a background in literary analysis?
 I loved classes with Dr. Richard Gillin and Dr. Kathryn Moncrief, and I think Professor Moncrief’s influence was with me when I was student teaching and encouraged my ninth graders to really explore Romeo and Juliet more deeply than the curriculum called for.

-I also owe so much to Diane Landskroener, the graphic design goddess of College Relations and Marketing for many years; Marcia Landskroener, who I am so glad to have as part of the team I work with now; and Meredith Davies Hadaway, who brought me back into the fold in 2011.
+I also owe so much to Diane Landskroener, the graphic design goddess of College Relations and Marketing for many years; Marcia Landskroener, the knowledge-keeper of all things WAC and an amazing teammate during my time as an employee there; and Meredith Davies Hadaway, who brought me back into the fold in 2011.
 These women were huge influences on who I am professionally, and I’m so glad that I worked with them as a student and as a staff member.

 What is Your Favorite College Memory?

 To be quite honest, I loved living in Middle Hall.
 My junior year, Kate Amann ’06 lived down the hall and we would get a rotisserie chicken from the grocery store, make some sort of side in the microwave, and watch Law and Order: SVU while talking about our various classes and projects.

 Saint Joseph’s University, Master of Science, Secondary Education